Toggle light / dark theme

 This toothpaste-based transistor could be the future of edible electronics

-Posted by in categories: computing, food, particle physics
+Posted in computing, food, particle physics

 The edible transistor is based on an existing transistor architecture, utilizing CuPc as the active material.
 The key component, the electrolyte-gated OFET (EGOFET), operates at low voltages (1 V) and can function stably for more than a year.
 The transistor showed good reproducibility, with performance characteristics that pave the way for integrating these devices into more complex edible circuits.